HOW IT STARTS

 The Draft Order is based on the order of finish by teams in the standings from the most recent season.
 The team that finishes last in the standings will receive the first pick in the Draft and the selections will follow in that same order for the rest of the Draft.

-Each team is allowed to select a Draft Eligible Player from any region/zone in Manitoba who was not initially protected.
+Each team is allowed to draft a Draft Eligible Player (Going into their 16th year - Just finished U16 season) from any region/zone in Manitoba who was not initially auto-protected.

-At the conclusion of the MJHL Draft, each team will have selected a minimum of 8 players (2 protected players and 6 drafted players).
-These players are protected on a draft list but do not have to be added to the team’s 50 Player Protected List until their 16th birthday.
+At the conclusion of the MJHL Draft, each team will have potentially selected a minimum of 8 players (2 auto-protected players and 6 drafted players).
+These players are automatically added to their respective teams protected list.

 *Players will be notified by a MJHL Team representative when they have been Protected, Drafted, Listed, Traded for or Traded by that Team.